-If your summer plans include touring colleges, and interviewing with likely choices, consider this a cautionary tale from a college student with LD who wishes to remain anonymous.
+If your college search includes interviewing with likely choices virtually or in person, consider this a cautionary tale from a college student with LD who wishes to remain anonymous.

 My doctor tells a funny story about her medical training.
 When patients ask a new doctor how many times they have performed a certain procedure, instead of saying, “Only once,” the new docs are supposed to say, “In my experience…” If they’ve performed the procedure three times, then they say, “Time, and time, and time again.”
 Putting a positive spin on their inexperience comforts the patients and allows the young doctors to continue their training.